 The severity of the disease can vary, with some individuals experiencing mild symptoms, while others may develop more severe manifestations, especially if they have underlying health conditions or compromised immune systems.

-Preventive Measures: How to Stay Safe
+Preventive Measures: How To Stay Safe From Monkeypox

 Preventing Monkeypox Virus Infection requires a combination of good hygiene practices, cautious behavior, and awareness of potential risks.
 Here are some key preventive measures: